ember-learn/guides-source/guides/release/upgrading/current-edition/glimmer-components.md

 </div>
 ```

-This modifier generalizes the functionality that the component implemented using
-lifecycle hooks before, so we can use this modifier whenever we need to in _any_
-component.
-This is a much better solution than manually managing event listeners
+The new `add-event-listener` modifier presents a more expressive interface to
+the `hbs` template: There is only a single modifier to apply instead of two, the
+implemention always tears down after itself upon teardown of the target element,
+and the only JavaScript you have to write during re-user is the implementation
+of the business logic.

-every time we need one!
-At this point, the modifier is effectively the same as
+At this point, it is worth noting that the custom `{{add-event-listener}}`
-the `{{on}}` modifier as well, so we could get rid of it altogether and replace
-it with `on`:
+modifier is effectively a re-implementation of the Ember built-in `{{on}}`
+modifier (See the
+[documentation](https://api.emberjs.com/ember/5.1/classes/Ember.Templates.helpers/methods/on?anchor=on)).
+Using that built-in looks like:

 ```handlebars {data-filename=app/components/scroll-component.hbs}
 <div {{on "scroll" this.listener}}>